compulim/docker-iisnode/README.md

-# Internet Information Services (IIS) with iisnode and Node.js
+# Internet Information Services (IIS) with Node.js and iisnode

 This is a Windows container image.
+You can find the [Dockerfile](https://github.com/compulim/docker-iisnode/blob/master/Dockerfile) on GitHub.

 # How to use this image?

+## Pull this image from Docker Hub

+> Make sure your Docker is running in [Windows container mode](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).

+Run `docker pull compulim/iisnode`, to pull the image to your local repository.

+## Prepare your Dockerfile

-Add the following to your `dockerfile`.
+Add the following to your `Dockerfile`.
 It will copies all your files to `C:\site` and host a new website named "Production Site" on port 8000.

 ```dockerfile
 FROM compulim/compulim-info